St. Levan

 The area close to St. Levan boasts some of the best hiking areas including Tehidy.

-The area around St. Levan boasts some of the best country parks including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+St. Levan's best nearby country parks can be found at Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

 There are a number of villages near St. Levan including Cremyll, and Botallack.